Edit Content

 Today’s modern world moves faster than ever.
 And while technology has us moving at a breakneck speed in most areas of life, being active is unfortunately not one of them.

 A recent report from the Centers for Disease Control and Prevention’s National Center for Health Statistics (NCHS) showed that only 23% of adults between 18 and 64 are getting the recommended amount of exercise.
-That’s bad news since lack of exercise can lead to lots of problems, including the development of chronic diseases, like diabetes, and cognitive delcline.
+That’s bad news since lack of exercise can lead to lots of problems, including the development of chronic diseases, like diabetes, and cognitive decline.
 In addition, a more sedentary lifestyle may lead to obesity, a condition that can contribute to incontinence (among many other things).

 What’s the recommended amount of movement you should be aiming for?
 Experts say that most people should try to get at least 150 minutes of moderate activity, or 75 minutes of vigorous exercise each week.
-It’s also recommended to add in muscle-strengthening activities at least twice a week.
+It’s also recommended to add muscle-strengthening activities at least twice a week.

 The good news is it’s never too late to start.
 And adding in those workouts may be easier than you think.